-Do you know what the best baking chocolate is?
+Do you know what the best type of chocolate for baking is?
 Can you swap semi-sweet for bittersweet?
 Did you know white chocolate's not actually chocolate?
-Here’s a short and sweet list of different types of chocolate and what they’re good for.
+Here’s a short and sweet list of different types of chocolate and how they’re best used.
 Find out about other swap-in ingredients in our handy substitution guide.
-For more chocolate info, check out our tips on baking with chocolate.
+Use one of the types of chocolate in a delicious chocolate dessert recipe.
 And by all means make a few chocolate treats to nibble on while you learn!
 Coffee lovers: we've got mocha recipes that are the perfect combo of coffee and chocolate, too!

 How Chocolate is Made